IABTechLab/uid2docs/docs/ref-info/glossary-uid.md

 <dd>For details, see <a href="https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf">https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf</a> (specification).</dd>

 <dt class="jump-anchor" id="gl-sharing">Sharing</dt>
-<dd>In the context of UID2, sharing is a process for distributing <a href="#gl-raw-uid2">raw UID2s</a> securely from one UID2 participant to another.
-To protect raw UID2s from unauthorized access, if messaging is not secure per [Security Requirements for Raw UID2 Sharing](../sharing/sharing-overview.md#security-requirements-for-raw-uid2-sharing), the originating participant (sender) must encrypt the raw UID2s into UID2 tokens before transmission.
+<dd>In the context of UID2, sharing is a process for distributing <a href="#gl-raw-uid2">raw UID2s</a> or <a href="#gl-uid2-token">UID2 tokens</a> securely from one UID2 participant to another.
+To protect raw UID2s from unauthorized access, if messaging is not secure per [Security Requirements for UID2 Sharing](../sharing/sharing-overview.md#security-requirements-for-uid2-sharing), the originating participant (sender) must encrypt the raw UID2s into UID2 tokens before transmission.
 The destination participant (receiver) must decrypt the UID2 tokens into raw UID2s for internal use.</dd>
 <dd>For details, see <a href="../sharing/sharing-overview">UID2 Sharing: Overview</a>.</dd>

 <dt class="jump-anchor" id="gl-sharing-participant">Sharing participant</dt>
-<dd>In UID2, a sharing participant is a company that takes part in <a href="#gl-sharing">sharing</a>&#8212;distributing <a href="#gl-raw-uid2">raw UID2s</a> securely from one UID2 participant to another.
+<dd>In UID2, a sharing participant is a company that takes part in <a href="#gl-sharing">sharing</a>&#8212;distributing <a href="#gl-raw-uid2">raw UID2s</a> or <a href="#gl-uid2-token">UID2 tokens</a> securely from one UID2 participant to another.
 A sharing participant can be a publisher, advertiser, DSP, or data provider, or might have more than one of these roles.</dd>
 <dd>For details, see <a href="../sharing/sharing-overview">UID2 Sharing: Overview</a>.</dd>

 <dt class="jump-anchor" id="gl-sso">Single sign-on (SSO)</dt>